-1. Choose Your Phone Number
+1. Select Your Phone Number & Choose Your Plan

 - Solo Plan: $29 per month, one phone number, and three extensions